20 part-time jobs for seniors in retirement

 Rent your home on Airbnb

 If you have an extra room in your home, you could be sitting on an additional source of income.
 Millions of people around the world are listing their home, or space within their home, through Airbnb.
 Like other extra income streams, this is one that allows for plenty of flexibility.
-Airbnb, through their large network, makes it easy to find customers, leaving you to decide when and how often you wish to list your space.
+Airbnb, through its large network, makes it easy to find customers, leaving you to decide when and how often you wish to list your space.

 Work at large events